Construction Trades Helpers / Labourers (NOC 7611) may also be called:

-How Do I Become a Construction Trades Helper or Construction Craft Worker?
+How Do I Become a Construction Trades Helper / Labourer?

 Although there are no formal requirements to work as a Construction Trades Helper/Labourer, employers may prefer applicants who have a high school diploma or its equivalent.
 Some previous experience may be requested by employers.
 On the job training may be provided.

-Construction Craft Workers complete a new two year education and apprenticeship program through the Industry Training Authority of BC.
+You can work towards voluntary certification as a Construction Craft Worker – this requires completion of a two year education and apprenticeship program through the Industry Training Authority of BC.
 Requirements to enter the program include minimum of Grade 10 Math, English and Science; Grade 12 graduation is preferred.